ArshRai17/cool-anemone/content/posts/buying-darjeeling-tea-from-teabox-vahdam-capitaltea.md

 #### Website

 I love their website, and the web experience is fun.
 I like that the images and feelings are focused more on the tea itself rather than having their brand on the face.
 A subtle, product-focused marketing is good marketing, in my humble opinion.
 Seeing the colour of a brewed Darjeeling tea and the ability to hover your cursor on top of an image and quickly add the tea to your cart is handy and avoids extra clicks.
-They provide a detailed description of each tea and tasting notes and the tea's lifecycle - from the plucking date through to processing, sorting, vacuum packing, storing and shipping dates.
+They provide a detailed description of each tea and the tea's lifecycle - from the plucking date through to processing, sorting, vacuum packing, storing and shipping dates.
 Nice!

 As a customer, you can provide comments and feedback for each tea, which is published in the comments section.
 However, I would be skeptical, as only positive comments are published.
 My last negative comment about a teaspoon I bought was not posted.